Appearance

 - make it easier for reviewers to validate your work

-Mentionable concepts include controls, requirements, frameworks, evidence, and risks (including risk categories and threat vectors).
+Mentionable concepts include controls, requirements, frameworks, evidence, risks (including risk categories and threat vectors), and tests.

 - 1Mention menuType @ in the input to open the mention selector.

-- 2Concept typesSelect a type, then choose the specific control, evidence item, requirement, or risk to reference.
+- 2Concept typesSelect a type, then choose the specific control, evidence item, requirement, risk, or user to reference.

 Link chips and tooltips